damianhakert/damianhakert.github.io/source/_posts/2016-01-06-our-y-combinator-experience.markdown

 This gives each company a way to forge their own approach and identity.
 In our case, we brought over our entire team.
 We all moved over to live in the same house for three months.
-We found one small apartment with a living room smaller than my own home.
+We found one small apartment with a very small living room.
 We pushed all of our desks together and worked in that room for three months.

 ![Our YC livingroom](/images/yc-livingroom.png)